-Lord Yama is said to be one of the wisest of the deities and is also believed to have been the first mortal who died.
-The word Yama stands for twin brother in Vedic Sanskrit, and in some of the Hindu epics, he has a twin sister named Yami.
-Additionally, in the great Hindu epic of Mahabharata, Lord Yama is said to have incarnated as Vidura and is depicted as a teacher and also is the father of Yudhisthir, the eldest brother among five Pandavas.
+Lord Yama is said to be one of the wisest deities and is also believed to have been the first mortal to die.
+The word Yama stands for twin brother in Vedic Sanskrit, and in some Hindu epics, he has a twin sister named Yami.
+Additionally, in the great epic of Mahabharata, Lord Yama is said to have incarnated as Vidura.
+He is also depicted as a teacher and the father of Yudhisthir, the eldest brother among the five Pandavas.

 Yamaraj is the son of Lord Surya and Sanjana and is depicted as riding a black water-buffalo, Mahisha, and is of a dark complexion and wears red robes.
 Lord Yamaraj is said to have fire-colored eyes and flaming hair and holds a noose of rope with his left hand and a mace with his right, using which he is believed to pull the soul from the dead.

 Lord Yama is most known as the God of Death and the keeper of the Naraka Loka, the Hindu equivalent of Hell.
 Naraka is also rarely described as a bottomless pit of darkness where souls are trapped for eternity and deprived of rebirth.

 Legends say that the messengers of Yama call the Yamadutas, who bring all beings to the court of Yama after death.
 Here, Yama himself weighs the virtues and the vices of the being and passes judgment, sending the virtuous to Swarga (Heaven) and the sinners to one of the Naraka (Hell).
 After the punishment, the souls are reborn as lower or higher beings per their merits.